Travel Guide Maldives: Dhigurah and the remaining island archipelago

 Location, geography and climate

-The small island of Dhigurah lies in the South Ari Atoll of the Maldives, about 96 km southeast of the main island Malé.
+The small island of Dhigurah, where you can find the base station of our partner’s whale shark project, is located in the South Ari Atoll of the Maldives, about 96 km southeast of the main island Malé.
 It is no more than about 2 ½ kilometres long and only a few hundred metres wide.
 About 620 people live in the populated north of the island; more than half of Dhigurah is pristine and unspoilt.
 Tropical vegetation and sandy beaches dominate the appearance.

 The Maldives and Dhigurah are characterised by constantly high temperatures throughout the year, which range between 28 and 31°C. The temperature in the Maldives is very high.
 The humidity is usually between 70 and 80% throughout the year.
 The water temperature is usually 22°C or higher.
 Between May and December it is the wettest time and many, partly particularly strong rainfalls must be expected.
 While in these months the sunshine hours are very limited, the Maldives delight in the second half of the year with about eight to ten sunshine hours per day.